 Supporting caregivers of individuals with dementia/Alzheimer’s

-I am a Registered Clinical Counsellor (RCC) with the British Columbia Association for Clinical Counsellors (#12871) with additional training in Existential Analysis Therapy and Solution Focus Therapy.
-I work through an eclectic lens, bringing in tools from Existential therapy, Solution Focused therapy, Art therapy, and Emotionally Focused therapy, I also draw from Online essentials, Cultural Safety and Trauma Informed Practice training.
+I am a Registered Clinical Counsellor (RCC) with the British Columbia Association for Clinical Counsellors (#12871) with additional training in Existential Analysis Therapy, Solution Focus Therapy, TIR (Traumatic Incident Reduction) and EMDR (Eye Movement Desensitization and Reprocessing).
+I work through an eclectic lens, bringing in tools from Existential therapy, Solution Focused therapy, Art therapy, CBT (Cognitive Behavioural Therapy), TIR, EMDR, and Emotionally Focused therapy.
+I also draw from Cultural Safety and Trauma Informed Practice training.
 To verify my registration, please visit http://bc-counsellors.org/

-that when we enter into therapy, we enter into a rare relationship together – a relationship where you and I invest ourselves into someone new.
+that when we enter into therapy, we enter into a rare relationship together.
 You can invest yourself with me, understanding that I can and will hold the space between us in order for you to spend the time exploring yourself.
-Whether it be a life altering diagnosis, anticipating a death, grieving a loss, transitioning in life, or feeling stuck from something that is impacting your ability to live life; I want to walk beside you, exploring all that impacts your ability to live your life fully and authentically.
-It is my hope that together, we can create a relationship and the space for you to feel seen, heard, and cared for in order for you to process, resolve, accept, and find meaning for yourself.
+No matter the concern, I want to walk beside you, exploring all that impacts your ability to live your life fully and authentically.
 I believe that life is worth living, and I look forward to understanding how together, we may be able to make that happen for you.

 “In spite of everything, I still believe people are really good at heart.”